PeiHsain/Pattern-Recognition/README.md

 # HW3
 Implement the Decision Tree, AdaBoost and Random Forest algorithm by using only NumPy, then train the implemented model by the provided dataset and test the performance with testing data.

+# HW4
+Implement the cross-validation and grid search using only NumPy, then train the SVM model from scikit-learn on the provided dataset and test the performance with testing data.